Blue-infosec/azure-sentinel-automation/README.md

 **Disclaimers:**
 - This is a personal collection.
 If you decide to use any of this, please review it well.
-- Everything is built and tested on my personal Azure tenant.
+- Everything is built and tested on my personal Azure tenant, using only things available in Azure Cloud Shell.